ResistanceHub/game-of-html/README.md

 ### 4.1.
 Step 1 - Basic Content

+Create a new project in Visual Studio to perform this work.
+It will be a good idea to place this new project within this folder `game-of-HTML`, that way you can commit it to the same repo as this file.

 Your objective here is to generate an HTML file, which does not have any style, just proper HTML tags with content.

 Have a look at the sample html file found in `game-of-html/samples/index.html`

 Your HTML document must start the same way with